I love the gentle movements of Hatha yoga, they are so refreshing and natural but also wonderfully relaxing.

 Wear loose warm layers and bring something to lie on what is usually a wooden floor.
-Yoga mats are ideal as they are also non-slip (I have several available to borrow) You may find a water bottle useful and a blanket is welcome for the period of relaxation at the end.
+Yoga mats are ideal as they are non-slip, you may also find a yoga block and strap useful (an old tie and a cushion could be used as possible substitutes) A small bottle of water if required and a blanket is welcome for the period of relaxation at the end.
 Always allow an hour or two between a meal and coming to class.
 If this isn't possible then please eat lightly to keep your energy levels up and your tummy settled.

 Is every session the same?